 This chapter provides an assessment of traffic and transport impacts on the local road network during construction of the proposal.
 It also assesses the benefits and the impacts of the proposal on downstream river crossings and evacuation routes.
 It identifies measures to manage or mitigate any impacts.

 This chapter provides an assessment of waste produced as a result of construction of the proposal.
 Measures to reduce, reuse, recycle and manage this waste are proposed in the chapter.

 Chapter 27 - Water Quality

-This chapter provides an assessment of water quality impacts during construction and operation of the project.
+This chapter provides an assessment of water quality impacts during construction and operation of the proposal.
 This include assessing the potential risks to raw drinking water supplied by Warragamba Dam and the impacts downstream from the discharge of water from the Flood Mitigation Zone.
 Measures to manage or mitigate potential water quality impacts are proposed.